Administrative Assistant (Administrative Assistant III)

 - Skill in the use of standard office equipment and software.

-- Ability to implement new administrative systems and procedures and to evaluate their effectiveness; to interpret rules, regulations, policies, and procedures; to communicate effectively; and to supervise the work of others.
+- Ability to implement administrative procedures; to interpret rules, regulations, policies, and procedures; to communicate effectively; and to provide guidance to others.

 Registration, Certification or Licensure: Valid Texas Driver’s License.